 The Origins of Coffee

 The humble coffee bean is capable of truly amazing stuff.
 Starting off nestled in the centre of the cherries found on the coffee plant, the beans are a hidden treasure cherished by people all over the world.
 In fact, according to the British Coffee Association the UK on the whole drinks around 95 million cups of coffee per day!
-But despite this world-renowned love, people rarely stop to consider what are the origins of the beans I’m drinking and why do different coffees taste so different?
+But despite this world-renowned love, people rarely stop to consider ‘what are the origins of the beans I’m drinking’ and ‘why do different coffees taste so different?’

 Where does coffee come from?

-Coffee is grown in more than 50 countries around “the coffee belt”, including locations such as Africa, Latin America and Asia.
+If you’re wondering “where does coffee come from?”
+It’s important to know that it’s not from just one place.
+In fact, coffee is grown in more than 50 countries around “the coffee belt”, including locations such as Africa, Latin America and Asia.
 These areas have just the right combination of altitude, soil and weather, providing the perfect climate for growing the most delicious beans.

 Latin American coffee

-Thought to be one of the coffee capitals of the world, coffee from Latin America makes up most of the blends found on supermarket shelves today.
+Considered one of the coffee capitals of the world, coffee from Latin America makes up most of the blends found on supermarket shelves today.
 The flavour is universally enjoyed which is mostly attributed to its well-rounded taste.
 A few of the key characteristics Latin American coffee possesses are:.

 - Low acidity